paulinechin/resendPC/readme.md

 ## Build/Edit your email template

-Adjust the email default content.
+1. Adjust the email default content.

-Declare variables you'd like to pass through to the email.
-In particular, I use the four data points like name, credit card, card type, and plan to show up in the email message.
+2. Declare variables you'd like to pass through to the email.
+I created name, credit card, card type, and pricing plan for my email message.

 ```
 interface ResendEmailProps {